martiensk/cocwiki/investigators/character-creation.md

 	* three at 50%
 	* three at 40%
 	* *set the skills directly to these values and ignore the skill base*
+10. Add INT * 2 skills to any skills as personal interests, do not